 How long have you been in the construction industry?

 How did you get started in the construction industry?

-Tell us about your role at O&G.
+Tell me about your role.
+My role at O&G is diverse.

 What’s most exciting/fulfilling about your role?

 The diversity of my responsibilities is both exciting and fulfilling.
 I enjoy working on challenging projects from bid through the build.
 It’s also fulfilling to develop professional relationships with various O&G teams, subcontractors, and owners.

 How does the company support you in your role?

 I feel fortunate to work with such knowledgeable people in the estimating department and throughout O&G who are willing to share their expertise.

 What’s your advice for other women looking to enter the construction industry?

 The construction industry is challenging; you need to be assertive and resilient.
 Work hard and be open-minded, and the rewards will outweigh the challenges as you gain confidence, knowledge, and expertise in your field.